Corporate Governance Report

-Tim McCarthy, non-executive Chairman, has assumed responsibility for ensuring that the Group has appropriate corporate governance standards and that these standards are applied throughout the Group.
+Tim McCarthy, Chairman and Chief Executive Officer, has assumed responsibility for ensuring that the Group has appropriate corporate governance standards and that these standards are applied throughout the Group.

 The Board, through its adoption of the QCA Code, believes in the value of putting the necessary systems and processes in place to support the medium to long-term delivery of the Company’s strategic objectives.
 The Board is aware of the importance of communicating these strategic objectives to stakeholders and in reporting performance in a manner that encourages constructive dialogue to support the production of sustainable value in the long term.
 The Board recognise their role in setting the strategic direction of the business as well as in establishing the organisation’s risk appetite.
 This is supported with a strong belief in appropriate accountability and performance measures.
 Further, the Board is cognisant of the key role it plays in setting the tone and culture of the entire Group.

 The Board currently consists of 4 directors, 2 of which are executive and 2 are non-executive.
 The Board has considered each of the 10 principles contained within the QCA Code and where the Group does not fully comply with each principle an explanation is provided as to why it does not currently do so.
 In addition, the Company has implemented a code of conduct for dealing in the shares of the Company by directors and employees (see Principle 9, for more information).

 Principle 1 – Establish a strategy and business model which promote long-term value for shareholders

 ImmuPharma is an ethical organisation with the vision to develop novel drugs to treat serious medical conditions, delivering value to patients, medical professionals, healthcare payers and its shareholders.

 ImmuPharma’s principal business objective is to enhance shareholder value through the development and commercialisation of novel drugs.
 Its strategies for achieving this objective include: